denisecheah/assignments_hs2025/README.md

 # Assignments (Autumn 2025)

-- Simulations in the Natural Sciences
+- Simulations in the Natural Sciences (using Python)
-- Evolutionary Dynamics
+- Evolutionary Dynamics (mathematical modelling)

-For record-keeping purposes only!